If you're looking for a Microsoft 365 backup solution, you can find more information on our website, or start a free trial here

 1. On the backup set home page, go to Edit from the Backup selection card.

-You can also use the search field to find a specific group/user.
+You can use the search field to find a specific user or group to add or remove.

 To discard your changes, click Cancel at the top right.